 During the lease term in West Springfield

-During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in West Springfield, the tenant must allow us to come into the rental property.
-Some valid reasons to go into rental property are to:
+During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in West Springfield, the tenant must allow us to access the rental.
+Some solid reasons to come into rental home are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in West Springfield.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in West Springfield.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a handy reference for rental investors in West Springfield
+a useful reference for landlords in West Springfield

-- Before you move a tenant into your investment in West Springfield
+- Before you move a tenant into your property in West Springfield

 - Collections and evictions